ImageMagick/Usage-Markdown/quantize/index.md

 You can also save the image to use as a mask for later work too.

 Note that while this will work fine for small images, with much larger images (like high resolution digital photos) the 'mean' will not be accurate enough to get an exact pixel count!
-Basically the above use of 'mean' is sutiable for generating a ratio, but not for exact pixel counts.
+Basically, the above use of 'mean' is sutiable for generating a ratio, but not for exact pixel counts.
-To get an exact pixel count you are better of using a histogram 'comment' output that has exact pixel counts (see above).
+To get an exact pixel count, you are better off using a histogram 'comment' output that has exact pixel counts (see above).

-The above can also used a [Fuzz Factor](../color_basics/#fuzz) option "`-fuzz`" before the "`-opaque`" operator to specify 'near' colors as well.
+The above can also use a [Fuzz Factor](../color_basics/#fuzz) option "`-fuzz`" before the "`-opaque`" operator to specify 'near' colors as well.

 ### Comparing Two Colors {#compare}